SE400-P11-PMCL/jenkins-pipeline/README.md

 This will start the Jenkins server

 3. **Access Jenkins**:
-   Open your web browser and navigate to `http://localhost:8080` to access the Jenkins web interface.
+   Open your web browser and navigate to `http://localhost:8080` to access the Jenkins web interface

 4. **Login to Jenkins**:
    You'll need the initial admin password to log in.
 You can find this password in the console where you started Jenkins or at `/var/jenkins_home/secrets/initialAdminPassword`.
 Follow the prompts to set up Jenkins.